monster-js/monster-js/docs/router/navigation.md

 ### Key Notes:

 * Any element can act as a link by using the `router:link` directive.
-* The navigation is handled by Weco JS's internal routing system, ensuring smooth transitions between pages without reloading the page.
+* The navigation is handled by Monster JS's internal routing system, ensuring smooth transitions between pages without reloading the page.

 ## 2. Navigating Programmatically

 Sometimes you may want to trigger navigation programmatically based on user actions or other dynamic conditions.
-Weco JS offers a `navigate()` function to perform programmatic navigation.
+Monster JS offers a `navigate()` function to perform programmatic navigation.

 ### Example: Button Click Navigation